Affiliate links on Android Authority may earn us a commission. Learn more.

 Battery life is a far cry from Garmin and Fitbit's nearly week-long battery longevity.

-There’s nothing astounding this year in battery longevity.
+There’s nothing astounding here in terms of battery longevity.
 Apple says the Watch Series 6 can last the standard 18 hours on a single charge.
 Battery life has been good for me.
 I’ve kept the always-on display active and my watch has lasted me about 36 hours of use on a consistent basis.
 Turning the always-on display off will likely get you over two days on a charge.
 I did manage to get two days on a charge at one point, but I was not active at all during those two days.

 We should briefly talk about sleep tracking.
 With watchOS 7, Apple finally introduced sleep tracking on the Apple Watch.
 Wearing your watch to bed will obviously drain the battery.
 On a typical night of ~6.5 hours of sleep, my Apple Watch only drained a few percentage points each night.

 It can be annoying to charge up your watch every night before bed just to track your sleep.
-Competitors like Garmin, Fitbit, Huawei, Suunto, and just about everyone else offer far better battery life on their fitness watches.
+Competitors like Garmin, Fitbit, HUAWEI, Suunto, and just about everyone else offer far better battery life on their fitness watches.
 It’s one of the big downsides if you go with Apple’s platform over something else.